 What type of oil should I have?

-Almost all UK domestic central heating systems use 28sec oil, which is also known as kerosene.
-This fuel burns more cleanly than heavier oil products such as gasoil, which is also known as 35sec heating oil.
-28sec oil can also be used in kitchen ranges such as AGA cookers.
+Almost all UK domestic central heating systems use 28sec oil – also known as kerosene.
+This fuel burns more cleanly than heavier oil products such as gas oil – also known as 35sec heating oil.
+You can also use 28sec oil in kitchen ranges such as AGA cookers.

-As the sulphur content of oil has fallen, some domestic oil suppliers have added additional lubricants to kerosene to enable fuel to be pumped to the boiler more easily.
-This is not usually necessary for most systems, as modern pumps have been engineered to operate effectively with low-sulphur fuels, but if you are unsure if you would benefit from using such fuels, speak to your equipment supplier.
+As the sulphur content of oil has fallen, some domestic oil suppliers have added additional lubricants to kerosene to enable fuel to pump to the boiler more easily.
+This is not necessary for most systems, as modern pumps have been engineered to operate effectively with low-sulphur fuels but if you are unsure if you would benefit from using such fuels, speak to your equipment supplier.

-How often will I need my boiler serviced?
+How often will I need my Oil boiler serviced?

-For safety and to minimise fuel costs you should arrange for a Prestige registered oil engineer to service your boiler once a year.
+For safety and to minimise fuel costs, you should arrange for a Prestige oil engineer to service your boiler once a year.

 - Fully inspect each appliance.

 - Clean the parts as required by the manufacturer’s instructions of each appliance.

 If regular servicing is not undertaken long term damage can occur.
 During the combustion process, deposits will build up on the internal surfaces of the heat exchanger and the baffles which can decrease boiler efficiency.
 If left for a number of years, these deposits harden and with some designs of heat exchanger render it impossible to remove the baffles without destroying them.
 A replacement baffle will come at a significant cost on top of the routine service charge.

 We at Prestige Services have professional Oftec heating engineers, experienced in oil boiler repairs and maintenance.